Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 ### 5. Wait for your tax ID

-If this is your first *Anmeldung*, you will get a [tax ID](/glossary/Steueridentifikationsnummer) by post 2 to 5 weeks later.[^13] You can also [get a tax ID without registering your address](/guides/german-tax-id-steuernummer#where-to-find-your-tax-id).
+If this is your first *Anmeldung*, you will get a [tax ID](/glossary/Steueridentifikationsnummer) by post 2 to 5 weeks later.
+You can also [get a tax ID without registering your address](/guides/german-tax-id-steuernummer#where-to-find-your-tax-id).

-**If you did not get your tax ID** after 2 months, [ask for it again](/guides/german-tax-id-steuernummer#where-to-find-your-tax-id).
+**If you did not get your tax ID** after 6 weeks, [ask for it again](/guides/german-tax-id-steuernummer#where-to-find-your-tax-id).
 It happens to a lot of people.

 ![German tax ID letter](/images/tax-id-document-bzst.jpg "You will get your tax ID by post.
 The letter looks like this.")